PTLINKED/ptlinked-plugin/README.md

 - Default: `'jquery'`
 - Options:
 	- `'jquery'`: Use jQuery UI dialog boxes.
 When using this option, the plugin iteself will trigger the jQuery dialog box.
-	- `'hook'`: Setting this option will not trigger any dialog box from within the plugin.
+	- `'hook'`: Setting this value will not trigger any dialog box from within the plugin.
 Instead, it will trigger a callback function `onShowDialog` with a data object containing the title, content, and button configuration.
 This will allow you to hook the dialog box calls and display anytype of dialog box framework/component your site or application is using.

 ### save_favorites